devprashant/couchdb-vagrant/README.md

 # couchdb-vagrant

-A quick way to get a VM running couchdb setup
+A quick way to set up a VM running couchdb

 Install Vagrant, VirtualBox and git